 I would also like to thank everyone who donates food, toiletries and money to the foodbank because without all of these kindhearted people our task would be so much harder."

-In the month of November we served 144 adults & 48...
+December a Bumper month for Edinburgh NE Foodbank.
+In the month of December we served 260 adults & 147 children.
+A...
 Read more